Oyo Oyo State, Nigeria Travel Guide

 This section is not applicable for inland Oyo town.
 Nigeria has major seaports (e.g., Lagos Apapa/Tin Can Island), but these mainly handle cargo and do not serve passenger ferries or cruise companies for travel to Oyo.

 No significant river transportation options serve Oyo town.
-The small rivers and streams in the area are not used for public passenger transport, so this mode of arrival is not an option.
+The small rivers and streams in the region are not used for public passenger transport, so this mode on getting there is not an option.

 Departure taxes are typically included in the price of international flight tickets from Nigeria.
 You usually do not need to pay a separate cash amount at Nigerian aviation hubs upon departure.
 Confirm this with your airline or travel agent if you have concerns.